thenewdarling/CurseOfStrahd/Session Recaps/2022-02-02 Session 16 - Begin Day 15.md

 # Session 16 -- 2nd February 2022
-## Kresk -- Day 15 since the party arrived in Barovia
+## Krezk -- Day 15 since the party arrived in Barovia

-We begin with the party standing outside the gate to Kresk, having trekked up the hill and left their horses with Rerakir the stable keeper.
+We begin with the party standing outside the gate to Krezk, having trekked up the hill and left their horses with Rerakir the stable keeper.
 As Jeremiah won't be allowed entry, Magda stays outside with him and Varian and Arlo go inside.

 The guards make a small cut in Varian and Arlo's hands to show that they still bleed, and explain it's an anti-zombie measure.
-People undergoing zombification are turned away, and if someone is found to be in Kresk bitten they are separated in a cell until they turn, at which point they're killed.
+People undergoing zombification are turned away, and if someone is found to be in Krezk bitten they are separated in a cell until they turn, at which point they're killed.
 According to the guards, there's no cure.

 They meet Genril, who's short even for a halfling, and grumpy as fuck.
 We stan.
 He works for the abbey, and can't be arsed with Varian and Arlo's questions.
 They hand over 15gp like absolute rubes, and head to the food court.